Use a FLEETMATE JET Database Backup Copy

-When you restart FLEETMATE, you will see the prior contents of the database at
+When you restart FLEETMATE, you will see the prior contents of your database at

 the time it was last backed up.

-database should always be configured to run daily backups.
+JET database should always be configured to run nightly backups.
 Having backups on

-external media will protect you in the event of a hard disk failure.
+external media will protect you in the event of a hard drive failure.